Sikhism is a religion that started more than 500 years ago. It has about 25 million followers worldwide, who are called Sikhs.

 In this article, you’ll learn what to expect if you’re invited to a Sikh funeral.
-You’ll also find advice about Sikh funeral costs and arrangements.
+If you’re planning a Sikh funeral, you’ll also find advice about Sikh funeral costs and arrangements.

 What does Sikhism teach about life after death?